This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 Create and Customize Popup Storefronts

-When using a Popup Storefront you will need to get in touch with FastSpring support to "whitelist" domains where the Popup Storefront will be shown.
+When using a Popup Storefront you will need to "whitelist" domains where the Popup Storefront will be shown.
 All of your domains (including those you will use for testing and development) need to be whitelisted.

 Placing a Popup Storefront On Your Website